rhiannonmcn/Love-Light-Photography/README.md

 The following error was presented once the website was placed through W3C HTML Validator.

-The problem was googled and an answer found in stack overflow helped solve the issue.
-To rectify this the width and height attributes were added to the footer asset images.

-This resolved the error above but produced a new error.
-The one below.

 ![HTML Validation Error 2](assets/images/readme-images/html-validator-error-2.png)

 It said that the width and height attributes in the footer images produced " Expected a digit but saw p instead".
 Once I removed the px from the width and height attributes, it cleared that error up.